GiuseppeSoriano/WeFood/Documentation/Documentation.md

 }
 ```

 The first field `raw_ingr` contains the original text of the ingredient, the one inserted by the user in the recipe.
-The second field `replaced` contains the unique representation of the ingredient and the last field `id` contains the unique identifier of the ingredient.
+The second field `replaced` contains the simplified representation of the ingredient and the last field `id` contains the unique identifier of the ingredient.

-At this point, the file `calories.csv` of [`[1]`](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams) was analyzed.
+At this point, the file `calories.csv` in [`[1]`](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams) was analyzed.
 In this file in addition to the calories per 100 grams of each ingredient there are also Food Categories associated to them.
 These categories were really useful because they allowed to devise a plan for dealing with the lack of the quantity of each ingredient in the recipes in a simple but effective way.
 The idea was the following:

-1. to associate to each `FoodCategory` two quantities, `quantity_min` and `quantity_max`, that are a realistic representation of the quantities used in real life for that specific `FoodCategory` (this labour intensive work was done with the support of an AI);
+1. to associate to each `FoodCategory` two quantities, `quantity_min` and `quantity_max`, that are a realistic representation of the quantities used in real life for that specific `FoodCategory` (this labour intensive work was done with the support of *ChatGPT*);

 2. to generate a random quantity for each ingredient in each recipe in the range `[quantity_min, quantity_max]`.